stefano-m/lua-pulseaudio_dbus/README.md

 For this module to work, you need PulseAudio with DBus support enabled.

-You need to ensure that the DBus module is loaeded by PulseAudio by adding the following to your `/etc/pulse/default.pa`
+You need to ensure that the DBus module is loaeded by PulseAudio by adding the following to your `/etc/pulse/default.pa` (or `~/.config/pulse/default.pa` to set it up at the user level).

     .ifexists module-dbus-protocol.so
     load-module module-dbus-protocol